enjaku4/rabarber/README.md

 end
 ```

-Authorization requires an authenticated user.
+Authorization requires an authenticated user to be present.

 ### Skip Authorization